-Secondly, I wanted you to have a realistic idea of how much work you can fit into your week, so you can plan lessons in a way that won’t make it impossible for you to get work done.
+Second, I wanted you to have a realistic idea of how much work you can fit into your week so you can plan lessons in a way that won’t make it impossible for you to get work done.

 At this point, you should be able to look at your weekly overview (which you made last week) and consider how you want to break down the assignments over the week.
-Let’s say you’re using Logic of English Essentials, and you have scheduled to do one lesson a week.
+Let’s say you need to do one English lesson each week.
 Do you want to do that all on one day, or do you want to do it over 4 days?
-How about Science, twice a week, once a week for a longer chunk of time, or daily?
+How about science?
+Twice a week?
+Once a week for a longer chunk of time?
+Or daily?

 Some people do a little bit every day.

-Others do the 3 R’s daily, and then Science and History 2 or 3 times a week.
+Others do the 3 Rs daily, and then they do science and history two or three times a week.

-Others do a block schedule, and do longer classes, less often (for instance, math three times a week for an hour and a half or two hours instead of daily for 45 minutes.
+Others do a block schedule and do longer classes less often.
+For instance, they might do math three times a week for an hour and a half or two hours instead of daily for 45 minutes.
 (This might be too much for younger students.)

 Again, come up with a general idea of what you want to do and when you want to do it.
 Plug that in on your master weekly schedule form.